In a recent perspective published in the Psychiatric Times, Ronald Pies, MD, said

 Patrick Geddes, the Scottish social scientist and philosopher, was of the view that is “by living that we learn”.
 Science needs to include the views of all if it is to be science.
 It also needs to be fully transparent.

 I cannot speak for the USA but I find Dr Pies re-writing of history deeply troubling.
-It is certainly supernatural.
+Like Dracula, it is certainly supernatural.

 Footnote: The authors of the October 2015 paper in the Behavior Therapist made clear the following and I wish to restate it: